Hong Kong lawmakers grill security chief over protest violence

 READ: Hong Kong's 'leaderless' protesters mull next move

-An opposition lawmaker was due to introduce later Wednesday a non-binding motion of no-confidence in pro-Beijing chief executive Carrie Lam, but it was not expected to pass in the body which is dominated by her camp.
+An opposition lawmaker was due to introduce later Wednesday a non-binding motion of no-confidence in pro-Beijing chief executive Carrie Lam, but it was not tabled before the session was adjourned until Thursday.

-Lam suspended the extradition Bill after the first mass rally on Jun 9 which organisers said was attended by more than a million people.
+Lam suspended the extradition Bill after the first mass rally on Jun 9, and Jun 12 clashes between police and protesters.

 But that failed to quell public anger and protesters staged an even larger rally a week later demanding the Bill be withdrawn and Lam resign.